ortus-docs/coldbox-docs/the-basics/models/README.md

 ![](../../.gitbook/assets/spaghetti.png)

-Did you get some spine shivers like I just did.
+Did you get some spine shivers like I just did?
 WOW!
 That is the traditional spaghetti coding style.
 With ColdBox we are now moving into MVC land and focusing on the model layer.

 ![](../../.gitbook/assets/mvc.png)